awesomecit/thc-app/ROADMAP.md

     complexity checks (extracted helper functions).
   - **Task 2.1.3**: Add pre-push hooks for build verification [2h] ✅
     ```gherkin
-    Given TypeScript project with build step
+    Given TypeScript project with build step and test suite
     When a developer pushes to main or master branch
     Then the pre-push hook should run "npm run build"
+    And then run "npm test"
-    And if build fails, push should be prevented
+    And if build or tests fail, push should be prevented
     When pushing to feature branches
-    Then build check should be skipped for fast workflow
+    Then all checks should be skipped for fast workflow
+    And developer can bypass with SKIP_PRE_PUSH_CHECKS=true
     ```
-    **Implementation**: `.husky/pre-push` with branch detection.
-Only runs `wattpm build` (compiles all sub-apps via Platformatic orchestration) when pushing to `main` or `master`.
-Feature branches skip build check for developer velocity.
+    **Implementation**: `.husky/pre-push` with branch detection and skip mechanism.
+Only runs `wattpm build` + `npm test` (unit + integration suites) when pushing to `main` or `master`.
+    Feature branches skip all checks for velocity.
+Emergency bypass: `SKIP_PRE_PUSH_CHECKS=true git push` (warns that CI/CD will still verify).
+Provides clear feedback with step indicators (1/2, 2/2) and helpful error messages.

 - **Story 2.2**: Semantic Versioning Automation
   - **Task 2.2.1**: Create auto-release script based on commits [6h]